Byabasaija/re-former/README.md

 ## Re-former Readme

-This project covers the use of Rails to create and delete users and store them in a database.
+This project covers the use of Rails to create and edit users and store them in a database.

 - It uses a basic html form, -form_tag form, and -form_for form
 - It has some basic validations and error messages if you input incorrect data.